Candle Making Key Terms Explained

+The burn pool of a candle is the pool of molten (melted) wax surrounding the wick, it is this wax that is drawn up through the wick and combusted via the flame.
 As you can see by this picture the melt pool covers the entire candle and therefore you are getting the maximum burn time and efficiency out of your candle.
 There is no wasted wax at the sides and this will burn down evenly.
-If you find that you have a mushrooming wick as well as a melt pool this size, you may want to down size your wick.
+If you find that you have a mushrooming wick as well as a melt pool this size, you may want to downsize your wick.
+(See: Mushrooming)

 Flame too Big or Small